Lande21/RolandeU.github.io/README.md

 Went to Duluth and loved it except the festival

 MIRACLE: ARE ALWAYS HAPPENING!
 Lord did it Again!
-Beautiful miracle, i talkd to eduu
+Beautiful ll, i talkd to eduu

 GOD will provide always 100%.
 I just love GOD SO MUCH Urakunzwe cyane, IMANA iraturinze Buri munsi!!!!